Bruxy Cavey: The Meeting House

 In 1997, Cavey became the senior pastor at Upper Oaks Community Church based in Oakville, Ontario.
 The church grew over 35 percent annually and hired more pastoral staff, so Cavey transitioned into a teaching pastor role.
 During that time the church's name was changed to The Meeting House to reflect the denomination's Anabaptist roots.
 By 2002, The Meeting House was overcrowded, and they had to set up an overflow area with a screen.
 Church members who travelled from neighbouring cities requested support to watch the service on a screen in their home town.
 A plan was set in motion to create the church's first regional site in Hamilton, Ontario.
-Each parish has their own staff and live music, showing the sermon from the week before at the main site in Oakville.
-Cavey and the Meeting House have a broad international following through Cavey's Twitter, blog, and the church's free sermon resources including podcasts and downloadable videos of sermons and content.
+Each parish had their own staff and live music, showing the sermon from the week before at the main site in Oakville.
+Cavey and the Meeting House had a broad international following through Cavey's Twitter, blog, and the church's free sermon resources including podcasts and downloadable videos of sermons and content.